envai76/U-Net-vs-Light-U-Net/README.md

 The output results are coded to get saved under the dataset folder.

 ## Evaluation
 All evaluation techniques, including ICC and IoU, are available in the ***evaluation methods*** folder.
 The output results are configured to be saved in the same directory.
-Additionally, the performance calculations for counting are included within each respective counting script in the ***counting code*** folder.
+Additionally, the performance calculations for counting are included within each respective counting script in the ***counting codes*** folder.

 ---